First Sunday of Advent

 Most weeks there may well be a number of feast days.
 We don’t necessarily celebrate them all.
 Some saints are more important in certain parts of the country than others and will be celebrated more on a local level, whilst other saints will be celebrated everywhere.
 So each week we will comment on the feast-days that we should celebrate in our regional Church.

-Tuesday, December 5th - Weekday in Ordinary Time
+Tuesday, May 21st - Weekday of Ordinary Time

 Sunday Readings